 The fentanyl pain patch was first sold under the brand name Duragesic, which is manufactured by Alza Corporation and sold by Janssen Pharmaceuticals —two subsidiaries of Johnson & Johnson.
 Alza Corporation also makes a generic version of the patch which is sold by Sandoz, Inc. Several other companies also manufacture generic versions of the fentanyl patch, including:

-Because of the extreme potency of fentanyl, manufacturing defects that cause the fentanyl gel contained in the reservoir version of the pain patch to leak may lead to an overdose or death.
+Because of the extreme potency of fentanyl, manufacturing defects that cause the fentanyl gel contained in the reservoir version of the pain patch to leak may lead to serious side effects that can result in overdose or death.
 Several fentanyl patch manufacturers have been forced to recall certain lots of the fentanyl patch due to manufacturing defects, including Janssen, Johnson & Johnson, Actavis, Watson, and Sandoz.

 Lawsuit Filed on Behalf of Fentanyl Pain Patch Victims